-The lump sum can be used to pay-off a mortgage or even create a continuous income to ensure your family are given financial security even when you’re no longer around.
+The lump sum can be used to pay-off a mortgage; or to create a continuous income to ensure your family are given financial security even when you’re no longer around.

 Death is the one certainty in Life!
-Knowing when it will happen is an uncertainty you can insure against.
-If you died tomorrow how would your family keep a roof over their head, eat and keep warm?
+Not knowing when it will happen is an uncertainty you can insure against.
+If you died tomorrow, how would your family keep a roof over their head, eat and keep warm?

-Guaranteed premiums ensure you know for certain that the cost of your premiums won’t change throughout the term of the plan and it’s important to know the younger you are when you take your policy out – the lower the premiums are as you are seen to the insurance company as lower risk!
-So it makes sense to know you’re protected for the long term and take out cover on your life as early as possible.
+Guaranteed premiums ensure you know for certain that the cost of your premiums won’t change throughout the term of the plan.
+It’s important to know the younger you are when you take your policy out, the lower the premiums; as you are seen to the insurance company as lower risk!
+So, it makes sense to know you’re protected for the long term and take out cover on your life as early as possible.

 For example, if you are 30, a non-smoker and in good health, then a premium of around £10 per month could provide your family with a lump sum of £175,000 in the event of death before the state retirement age of 68.

 Roxburgh Financial Management was set up to provide specialist help to people unsure how to go about choosing from the many Protection products available.
 For example, at no extra cost it is possible to include cover for your children and many companies now offer cover which will pay out in all events without any exclusions.
 So it’s important to make sure that if you’re buying a policy it’s the right one for you.